 There is no specific settings or set numbers.
 But I usually use S series then modify the picture from there depending on how it looks after the filter application.
 If I can’t achieve the look I want by VSCO alone, I use Snapseed first and touch up on the Ambiance, then use Brush tool plus fix the details.

-Our Instagram and blog is one from the perspective of two Australian professionals with a mission to travel the world, explore unique places and share them with our audience.
+Our Instagram and blog are one from the perspective of two Australian professionals with a mission to travel the world, explore unique places and share them with our audience.
 We have a passion for photography and local culture and always try and represent authentic local experiences in our social media and blog.

 How wanderlustaussies edit their photos?

-The editing of our photos depends on the style of photo we take.
-For us we enjoy taking landscape photography of iconic regional landmarks, local landmarks and represent them using our own style of photography.
+The editing of our photos depends on the style of the photo we take.
+For us, we enjoy taking landscape photography of iconic regional landmarks, local landmarks and represent them using our own style of photography.
 We love taking long exposures (both night and day) and have a new obsession with HDR.

 INSTAGRAM FEED: We edit photos more so with how we feel it would best represent the location rather than worrying about it matching our feed.
-We like each image to be a unique representation and for this our feed isn’t your standard 3 tone palette.
+We like each image to be a unique representation and for this, our feed isn’t your standard 3 tone palette.

 An example of how we tend to edit many of our photos is through Snapseed.
-Most of the time it is an itterative process where we go up and down between each filter option.
+Most of the time it is an iterative process where we go up and down between each filter option.